Catie has degrees in English and secondary education and is currently working on her master's at Simmons College.

 By implying that pho is the new ramen a white chef is marginalizing an already heavily marginalized cuisine.

 The last, and most obvious misstep is the fact that Bon Appétit’s website is global.
 Meaning that a white chef was instructing Bon Appétit’s Vietnamese readers how to eat pho.
-He’s even instructing Bon Appétit’s Vietnamese-American readers, or any of the magazine’s Asian readership.
-Though Chef Akin runs a pho restaurant, he has no authority instructing the creators of pho on how to consume it properly.
+He’s also instructing Bon Appétit’s Vietnamese-American readers and the magazine’s Asian readership.
+Though Chef Akin runs a pho restaurant, he has no authority instructing the originators of pho on how to consume it properly.

-Food becoming a trend and being overtaken by hipsters and culturally appropriated is not news.
+Hipster food trends and food cultural appropriation is not news.
 It’s happened with ramen, bahn mi, and countless other dishes.
-Hell, we call Taco Bell Mexican food but you’d be hard pressed to find a single Mexican who would claim a Taco Bell taco as their own.
+Hell, we call Taco Bell Mexican food but you’d be hard pressed to find a single Mexican who would claim a Taco Bell taco is anything authentic.

 The point is that we tend to take things from people of color and warp them until they suit our specific needs, when we’re through with them or something new and shiny comes along we toss them aside with no respect for them.
 Food trends do this every single day.
 Some new dish will come on the rise, hipsters in Greenpoint will love it for a few months and then toss it aside for something new.
 The worst part is, the food that’s served to us often doesn’t come from someone from the culture of origin.
 It’s often done by some white chef who riffed on a traditional cuisine and is passing it off as their own.